fooof-tools/fooof/README.md

 # FOOOF - fitting oscillations & one over f

-WARNING: FOOOF is not yet tagged for a stable release version, and updates may change the internal workings, and/or the API.
+WARNING: FOOOF is not yet tagged for a stable release version, and updates may change the internal workings, and/or the API (although major changes to API are unlikely).
 Prior to tagged release, tutorials may not be kept entirely up to date, but in-file documentation will be.

 Current FOOOF (stable version on master) is designed for fitting Power Spectral Densities (PSDs) in which there is a single linear slope, with no 'bends' or 'knees', when plotted in log-log space.
 PSDs that violate this assumption will likely result in bad fits.
 Broad spectrum PSDs (greater than ~ 50 Hz fitting range) are very likely to violate this assumption of the algorithm.
-This limitations may change with updates to the background fitting procedure.
+This limitation may change with updates to the background fitting procedure.

 Inputs for FOOOF (fit & model) are 'freqs' and 'psd' in linear space (although internally various the algorithm does, at times, use log space for both variables).